servatj/servatj-blog-source/src/pages/2019-06-09-hello-world-in-node-js/index.md

 **Introduction**

-This is a post that I'm using as my first post in my new blog and it's about node and it's for beginners and hopefully it will help you start developing apps with javascript.
+This is a post that I'm using as my first post in my new blog and it's about node JS and it's for beginners and hopefully, it will help you start developing apps with javascript.

-In a nutshell NodeJS is a runtime that allows us to run javascript outside the browser or in other words to run javascript in our operating system as any other traditional languages like Java, PHP, C and so on.
+In a nutshell, NodeJS is a runtime that allows us to run javascript outside the browser or in other words to run javascript in our operating system as any other traditional languages like Java, PHP, C and so on.

 I'll post some more advanced details of Node internals in the future.

 **Install**

 Before you install Node JS I will first recommend you to use Linux or Mac OS or Docker.
-Use a virtual machine if you need it but i can't recommend node js in Windows since a lot of the stuff you will find on google will be based on the nix\* based OS.
+Use a virtual machine if you need to but I can't recommend node js in Windows since a lot of the stuff you will find on google will be based on the nix\* based OS.

-Once we have decided the os we want to use we can go to the official website an download the last version of node but again it's recommended to install by using a tool called nvm.
-Nvm is a tool that will help us install nodejs an move between differente versions as needed.
+Once we have decided the OS we want to use, we can go to the official website and download the last version of Node JS but instead of this, it's suggested you install Node js by using a tool called NVM.
+Nvm is a tool that will help you install Node js and choose differents versions of Node js in different projects in your local.

 Here you have a complete guide to install nvm in the OS of your choice https://gist.github.com/d2s/372b5943bce17b964a79